ishanbagchi/Blog/day12/README.md

 > ## Unix/Windows EOL Conversion
 > `git config core.autocrlf true`\
-> Automatically convert between Unix and Windows end of line on commit and checkout
+> Automatically convert between Unix and Windows end of the line on commit and checkout

 > ## EOL Conversion on Save Only
 > `git config core.autocrlf input`\
-> Convert CRLF to LF only when comitting, use original line ending on checkout
+> Convert CRLF to LF only when committing, use original line ending on checkout

 > ## Change Editor
 > `git config core.editor <editor>`\